How to retrieve short-term credentials for CLI use with AWS IAM Identity Center

 8. Now you can run any applicable AWS CLI commands (based on the permission set granted to you by your administrator).
 In the following example, I list instances in my AWS account.

 9. To run the same (or different) AWS CLI command against a different AWS account, repeat this process, starting with Step 3.
-By keeping the AWS SSO user portal open in a browser window, you can easily switch to another AWS account without needing to sign in again.
+By keeping the AWS IAM Identity Center user portal open in a browser window, you can easily switch to another AWS account without needing to sign in again.
 Every time you want to switch between accounts/permission sets or do additional work in an account after the temporary credentials expire, just copy fresh credentials for that account/permission set from the user portal.

 – Anand Murugesan